Magnetic Resonance Imaging, B.S.

 To be considered for the second baccalaureate degree option, the applicant must have satisfactorily completed a baccalaureate degree, with a minimum GPA of 2.7 (on a 4.0 scale), including the prerequisite courses listed above.

-The applicant must show satisfactory evidence of good character and physical ability to perform functions of magnetic resonance technologists.
+The applicant must show satisfactory evidence of good character and physical ability to perform the functions of magnetic resonance technologists.
 All applicants must meet the professional performance and technical standards required by the profession.
 Students must also successfully complete a drug screen and criminal background check prior to the start of clinical rotations.

 Application to the program is via a competitive application process with admission granted on a space-available basis.
 The selection process includes a personal interview for qualified applicants.